Figeac, Midi-Pyrenees: tourism & sightseeing

 You can follow a different alley back down the hill (perhaps the Rue Saint-Jacques) to see more of the extensive historic centre of Figeac to the west of here.

 After exploring the centre you might like to visit the hill called the 'colline de Puy' for a nice view across the town.
+You could also take a stroll along the banks of the Célé river on the southern edge of Figeac - although personally we would probably just spend more time in a cafe in the historic centre!

 The weekly market in Figeac takes place on a Saturday morning.